 Dram Shop Claims for Civil Cases

 The state of Texas has a legal statute called the Dram Shop Act, which holds alcoholic beverage providers liable for over-serving patrons.
-If your DUI accident attorney is able to find evidence that an individual was over-served at a particular establishment, he or she may recommend that you bring a cause of action against the proprietor in your civil lawsuit.
+If your Austin DUI accident attorney is able to find evidence that an individual was over-served at a particular establishment, he or she may recommend that you bring a cause of action against the proprietor in your civil lawsuit.
 If proven guilty, that establishment may be liable for a portion of the damages you incurred because of the drunk driving accident.
 Attorneys can help you identify the driver’s actions before they caused your accident, locating irresponsible businesses that may be partially liable for these incidents.

 There are many moving parts involved in a drunk driving accident case.
 You will need to identify all parties involved and determine their level of responsibility, as well as capture evidence to prove liability.
 You’ll need to work with police, criminal courts, and insurance providers — all of which can be difficult to do on your own.

-A knowledgeable personal injury attorney can help you with all of these tasks, providing expertise and support as you navigate the thorny path of a DUI injury case.
+A knowledgeable personal injury attorney in Austin can help you with all of these tasks, providing expertise and support as you navigate the thorny path of a DUI injury case.
 If you need help with a drunk driving accident case — or just want your questions answered — contact us today for a free consultation.
 Here at FVF, we take a hard line on drunk driving, helping victims recover the damages they are owed and, ultimately, reclaim their lives.